MicrosoftDocs/power-platform/power-platform/admin/copy-environment.md

     - **Client-side JavaScript**.
 Take a look at your JavaScript and HTML web resources for read/write operations that could impact external services.
     - **IFRAMES**.
 Determine if the target of an IFRAME is a production environment.

 -	**Dataverse search** - Confirm that search returns expected results.
-If results are not accurate, you can turn off Dataverse search for a period of 12 hours and then turn Dataverse search back on again to refresh the index.
+If results aren't accurate, you can turn off Dataverse search for 12 hours and then turn Dataverse search back on again to refresh the index.
 You may contact [Microsoft support](get-help-support.md) if you're still experiencing issues.

 - **Flows** - In the target environment, existing solution flows will be deleted but existing non-solution flows will remain.
 Review the flows in the target environment to ensure that triggers and actions are pointing at the correct locations.
 Solution flows will be disabled so enable flows as needed.